SIP transfers

 FieldDescription

 The agent evaluates the prompt against the conversation at transfer time and writes the result into the specified header.
-Use info extractors when the value you need doesn’t exist as a variable — for example, a caller’s intent, sentiment, or a summary of the conversation so far.
+Use info extractors when the value you need does not exist as a variable, for example a caller’s intent, sentiment, or a summary of the conversation so far.

 X-Customer-IntentInfo extractor”Classify the caller’s intent as one of: make a claim, cancel policy, billing question, general inquiry”